bright/new-www/content/blog/a-product-designer-shaped-by-architecture-olas-career-journey.md

 After graduating with my Master's degree, **I went to Porto for an architecture internship, which turned into a full-time job**.
 I spent two years there. **After some time I felt that I needed a change**.
 One of the reasons was that I wanted a job that would give me the opportunity for hybrid work, but as an architect, that wasn't possible – you spend lots of time in the office and at construction sites.

 Then **I thought that product design was connected to my current experience**, and it could give me a chance to work from home.
 I was so happy to have a clear purpose.
 I meet many people who talk about changing industries but don't have any clue what they would like to do.

+## Is architecture similar to product design in some regard?

+Some might think it's a stretch, but I believe that architecture and product design have a lot in common. **The systematic aspects of my profession and the fact that you always have to consider the people who will live in the buildings you design** – their comfort and needs – seem very similar to product design, where **users are also at the center**.